 2. Or was a member of ALTE EEIG before the introduction of the Q-Mark in 2008 and is working towards fulfilling the requirements of the quality audit; ALTE Framework will only display tests that have the Q-Mark.
 Members that have had a resolved audit for a test in the language of their country/region may also request quality audits for any tests they create of other languages.

 3. In recognition of ALTE’s support for lesser-used or minoritised languages and cases where there will never be as many as 500 candidates a year, the Board of Trustees will consider including members who provide such tests for full membership, if a successful audit is achieved.

 There are 5 main steps to become an ALTE Full Member:

-Organisations should be an Institutional Affiliate for the period of one year before applying for full membership.
+Organisations should be an Associate Member for a period of one year before applying for full membership.

-Before an ALTE Institutional Affiliate can submit their application to undergo an ALTE audit and become an ALTE Full Member, they need to attend at least two ALTE events (conferences, SIG meetings, courses), and at least one of them needs to be one of the biannual ALTE meeting and conferences.
+Before an ALTE Associate Member can submit their application to undergo an ALTE audit and become an ALTE Full Member, they need to attend at least two ALTE events (conferences, SIG meetings, courses), and at least one of them needs to be one of the biannual ALTE meeting and conference.